 When asked to list things that live in the forest, the lowly fungus seldom makes anyone's top ten.
-The name sounds like something to be avoided, not carefully sought out.
-Ironically, only the great coral reefs can compare to the beauty and diversity of the fungi and lichen that dwell in a healthy forest.
+Ironically, only the great coral reefs can compare to the beauty and diversity of the fungi and lichen that dwell in an Oregon forest ecosystem.

 Take your time and enjoy these untouched photos.

 From bright to dull and every where in between, the full color spectrum is proof of the diversity of the fungi kingdom that our guests can see for themselves.
-Best time is always after a good rain.
+In the PNW (Pacific Northwest), the best time is always after a good rain.

 The colors can be vividly surprising, and the shapes are not always what you might expect either, like the 'birds nest' fungus, equipped with 'eggs' that leave the nest when a well placed rain drop hits.

 Unless you are a fungi aficionado, you might not recognize the center pic below to be anything special.
-However, the Oregon White Truffle is very sought after, this is one of several, accidentally found during projects at Riverpass.
+However, the Oregon White Truffle is very sought after, this is one of several, accidentally found during projects at Riverpass Retreat.

 Whether on a living trees bark, or in a dead trees core, on the dirt or under it, fungi make the art of decomposition look good.
 So take a minute, look a little closer, and see how high resolution life is.